efemesudiyeli/Wakeup-Map/README.md

-# 🗺️ WakeupMap
+# 🗺️ WakePoint

-**WakeupMap** is a personal iOS project built with SwiftUI and MapKit that notifies users when they get close to a selected destination on the map.
+**WakePoint** is a personal iOS project built with SwiftUI and MapKit that notifies users when they get close to a selected destination on the map.
 It is designed to demonstrate my SwiftUI skills and practical use of Apple's location APIs.

 > ⚠️ This is an open-source project, but I do **not accept contributions**.
 The project is intended to showcase my work and serve as part of my developer portfolio.